plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 > *You gain savage abilities that help you gore enemies and aid allies in and out of battle.*

-You gain the following Attributes and Abilities.
+You gain the following attributes and abilities.

 ### Stamina

 > *You have stamina greater than a mere outcast, which allows you to perform exploits greater than an ordinary warrior.*

-You have a number of Stamina Points calculated as follows:
+You have a number of "Stamina Points" calculated as follows:

-**Stamina Points** = `your Barbarian level + your Constitution modifier` (minimum of 0)
+**Stamina Points** = `your Barbarian level + your Constitution modifier (minimum of 0)`

 To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
-You regain all expended Stamina Points when you finish a Short or Long Rest.
+You regain all expended Stamina Points when you finish a *Short* or *Long Rest*. d

-For Exploits that modify an Attack, Ability Check, or Saving Throw: you can only use one Exploit per Attack, Ability Check, or Saving Throw.
+For Exploits that modify an *Attack*, *Ability Check*, or *Saving Throw*: you can only use one Exploit per *Attack*, *Ability Check*, or *Saving Throw*.

 ### Exploits Known